polarityio/crits/README.md

 Hashes of type MD5, SHA1, and SHA256 are currently searched as both indicators and samples.
 When being searched as an indicator the URL queried is `/v1/api/indicators?c-type=<hashType>&c-lower=<hashValue>`.
 When hashes are searched as samples the URL queried is `/api/v1/samples/?c-<hashType>=<hashValue>`.

+## CRITs Integration Options

+### CRITs Hostname

+The hostname for your CRITs server including "http://" or "https://" as required.

+### API Key

+Your API key for authenticating to CRITs

+### Username

+Your CRITs username.

+### Lookup IP Address Resources

+If checked, the integration will lookup IP addresses on your screen against your CRITs instance.

+### Lookup Hashes

+If checked, the integration will lookup MD5, SHA1 and SHA256 indicators on your screen against your CRITs instance.

+### Lookup Domains

+If checked, the integration will lookup domains on your screen against your CRITs instance.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).